cessen/ropey/design/design.md

 ![Diagram of bad jumping](images/bad_jumping.png)

 Ropey addresses this in two ways.
-First, it stores child meta-data in the _parent_ node, in a coherent array.
+First, it stores child meta-data in the _parent_ node in a coherent array.
 This allows fast scanning to decide which child to traverse into.
 And second, it inlines the leaf's string data into the enum.
 A simplified (and not-quite-actually-workable) version of that approach looks like this:

 ``` Rust
 enum Node {